Pump.fun: Functionality

 The site allows instant creation of memecoins by uploading an image along with picking a ticker and a name for less than $2 in fees.
-Pump.fun earns a 1% "swap fee" on all tokens traded and 1.5 Solana tokens when a coin created on the site is listed, or "graduates", after hitting a market cap of $90,000.
+Pump earns a 1% "swap fee" on all tokens traded and 1.5 Solana tokens when a coin created on the site is listed, or "graduates", after hitting a market cap of $90,000.

 According to Bloomberg, "new tokens on Pump.fun are created through a so-called fair launch method, where all tokens are minted at once without presales, often at a fraction of a cent."
-However, the app remains susceptible to "soft rug pulls".
-Its creators have stated that soft rug pulls are difficult to prevent through technical means and that they instead give users access to information about a coin's legitimacy, including the percentage of a token owned by the largest holders, to assess risk.
+However, the app remains susceptible to "soft rug pulls[sic]".
+Its creators have stated that soft rugpulls are difficult to prevent through technical means; and that they instead give users access to information about a coin's legitimacy, including the percentage of a token owned by the largest holders, to assess risk.

-Major tokens launched on Pump.fun
+Notable tokens launched on Pump

-Pump.fun has functioned as the launchpad for many notable meme coins.
-Fartcoin, which briefly hit a $1 billion valuation as part of a sudden rise in meme coins due to the recent $Trump meme coin launch (which was released on the Solana blockchain but was not launched through Pump), is among one of the more popular tokens created on the platform.
+Pump has functioned as the launchpad for many notable meme coins.
+Fartcoin, which briefly hit a $1 billion valuation as part of a sudden rise in meme coins due to the recent $Trump meme coin launch (which was released on the Solana blockchain, but was not launched through Pump), is a popular token created on the platform.
 Celebrities including Iggy Azalea, Caitlyn Jenner and Jason Derulo have released authorized meme coins on the platform.